Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Israel must also worry about Hamas terrorists in the West Bank.
 Simultaneously with the Gaza offensive, the IDF staged raids to kill and arrest Hamas members on its eastern border.
 MEMRI translated a message from the West Bank branch of Hamas’s student organization calling on Palestinians there to imitate the October 7 attack, and the group posted operational instructions for carrying out terrorist attacks.

 Israel would have its own rebuilding effort after the war.
 In addition to the communities in the south that terrorists overran, the country will have to recover from the tremendous economic cost of the war, and the reservists who had to leave their jobs.
-In early November, the Bank of Israel said the absence of workers cost the economy about $600 million per week.
+In early November, the Bank of Israel stated that the absence of workers cost the economy approximately $600 million per week.

 Reforming the PA